telerik/maui-docs/controls/collectionview/overview.md

 * [Selection]({%slug collectionview-selection%})&mdash;The .NET MAUI CollectionView supports both single and multiple selections.
 It also allows you to select items by using the tap and hold gestures.

-* [Item appearance]({%slug collectionview-item-appearance%})&mdash;CollectionView allows you to adjust the appearance of its items.
+* [Data Binding]({%slug collectionview-data-binding%})&mdash;CollectionView allows you to adjust the appearance of its items.
 You can also apply different appearances to each item based on a specific condition.

 * [Different orientation]({%slug %})&mdash;CollectionView supports vertical and horizontal orientation.
 This allows you to scroll the items vertically or horizontally.